You’re convinced you should buy it, but do you know how to use toner?

 As flexible as toner is now, it still has specific rules of engagement.
 You only use a toner after cleansing, even if you use a mask or a scrub.
 And always before you choose to moisturize.

-Ultimately, when you’re trying to figure out how to apply toner on face, you must be clear on you and your skin’s personal concerns.
+Ultimately, when you’re trying to figure out how to use facial toner, you must be clear on you and your skin’s personal concerns.

 Let us know your thoughts @kiseu